credondocr/credondocr/README.md

 <a href="www.ltvco.com"><img src="https://media-exp1.licdn.com/dms/image/C4D0BAQE17Ve9UANN5w/company-logo_200_200/0/1578079487916?e=2159024400&v=beta&t=s-sQtjnXr3SUOBygBfHY0auCJnU7dlXnhv8pKrjzjn4" /> </a>
 <br/>

-<i>Edify is a passionate group of strategic thinkers and creative minds, pushin way beyond the boundaries of technology.</i>
+<i>The Lifetime Value Co. is an information services technology platform comprising a portfolio of brands that provide easy access to information to help make all of life's decisions, big and small.</i>

 🌱 I'm currently learning new programming languages to stay ahead in the software industry.